WM-SEMERU/traceXplainer/web-app/README.md

 	- Output: Boolean or string value that indicates whether or not artifact is security related
 		- True: is security-related
 		- False: is NOT security-related
-		- ìNot a requirements fileî
+		- ‚ÄúNot a requirements file‚Äù

 ## Flask/React Front-End
 **Front-End** - Node.js server with React JS library